ThomasZehnder/24V-balancer/src/README.md

 ## Display Commands
-To access the display to send texts to the display start with '@', this will forward all characters to the display.
+To switch to balancer mode use '@' (default)
-With '#' and '|' you can change between small an big font.
+With '#' you can change to force the aouputs or leds
-'&' will clear the display.
-To switch back to control the led use '^'.

-    ^ = switch to led command
+    # = switch to led command
     @ = switch to oled output
-    # = big font
-    | = small font
-    & = clear display
-    \ = new line

 # Wiring
 ## led's
     Led0 = BUILD IN LED
-    Led1 = D5 -->
+    Led1 = D5 --> select battery 1 ore 2
-    Led2 = D6
-    Led3 = D7
+    Led2 = D6 --> switch on load to reduce the voltage of selected battery Led3 = D7 --> not used

 ## key's not used
     Key0 = 11; //D11;